fablabbcn/smartcitizen-enclosures/Power options/README.md

 Power Options
 ========================

 The Smart Citizen Kit can be powered with a normal 5V 1A USB charger via micro USB port.
-Outdoor deployments, or more complex setups (like the Smart Citizen Station), require a better power supply.
-More documentation available [in the docs](https://docs.smartcitizen.me/Components/boards/Power%20Supply/) Here are some options:
+Outdoor deployments, or more complex setups (like the Smart Citizen Station), require a more rugged power supply.
+More documentation available [in the docs](https://docs.smartcitizen.me/Components/boards/Power%20Supply/).
+Here are some options:

 ## Smart Citizen Power Supply